 Whether it is a structured exercise program or just part of your daily routine, all exercise adds up to a healthier heart.
 Take the first step by walking.
 It's free, easy to do and when you have a walking companion, you're more likely to stay motivated.

-Wear comfortable clothes and sneakers or flat shoes with laces.
+- Wear comfortable, properly fitted sneakers or flat shoes with laces.

 Make the time!

-- Wear comfortable, properly fitted footwear and comfortable, loose-fitting clothing appropriate for the weather and the activity.
+- Wear comfortable, loose-fitting clothing appropriate for the weather and the activity.

 Keep reasonable expectations of yourself.